finn-no/FinniversKit/PULL_REQUEST_TEMPLATE.md

 # Version Change

-_Is this a minor? patch? breaking change?.
-Is it for FinnUI or FinniversKit?_
+_Is this a minor? patch? breaking change?_

 # UI Changes